kattsoy/firstbank/README.md

 # Creating a small bank.
 The small project to practice classes/OOP paradigm.
-My bank stores the information about accounts and make transactions between accounts.
+My bank stores the information about accounts and make transactions between them.

 ## Design